Commonly Asked Questions About Training

 Positive-evidence-based-training, that is backed by science, is the method of training offered.
-Period.
-No exceptions.
-If you are using a prong, choke or a shock collar for training now, you will need to cease using these tools if you wish to work with me.
+If you are currently using a prong, choke or a shock collar for training now, you will need to cease using these tools and be willing to learn a new way.
 If you are interested in learning modern training techniques and willing to give up antiquated training methods, you may be eligible for a discount through project tRADE.
 To learn why punishment doesn't work to modify behavior go here.

 Why are you so against aversive training methods?

 Because I was an aversive trainer in the early 1990's.
 I used prong, choke and shock (vibration, tone, E-collars) how ever you chose to frame them.
 I am a cross-over trainer.
 This means that I once used aversive and compulsion training methods, and then I learned a far better more effective way of training dogs, and found it so effective that I never went back.
 I have also seen the damage caused to dogs as a result of these training methods, regardless of whether these tools are used incorrectly or correctly, they create fall out.
 I hold a certification in Applied Behavior Analysis as an Accredited Practitioner (ABAP-1); I have become painfully aware of how dog behavior is effected by harsh and cruel training methods.

 Do you come to my home?

 In most cases training is private, 1:1 provided in your home, which is often the place where you need the training the most.
 In some cases a group setting may be more appropriate, or eventually your dog will progress to a group setting depending on the type of training you are receiving.